Research & Innovation Centers

 schools and districts.

-Center for Community and Citizen science
+Center for Community and Citizen Science

 Through its research and programming, the Center for Community and Citizen Science helps scientists, communities and citizens collaborate on science to address environmental problems as a part of civic life.
 The center researches ways to broaden and improve participation in science by diverse communities, use citizen science to effectively improve scientific learning, and develop resources and tools for building successful citizen science programs.